The 2010s were about efficiency in the workplace. If we are smart, the 2020s will be about effectiveness.

 You have to understand how your building is performing in real time.
 The four key metrics are Temperature, Air Quality, Lighting and Noise.
 There is a mountain of peer reviewed science looking at the correlations between these factors and cognitive function.
 Get them wrong and you impair the cognitive function of your customers.
 In other words, the buildings performance has a direct impact on their productivity.
 This data needs to be captured in real-time, and at a granular level, and be available to customers, as well as you.

-About its Use
+About Building Use

 At an equally granular level as above you need to understand occupancy, utilisation, footfall and desire paths within your space.
 This is what will tell you the reality of how your space is actually being used: who is going where, which spaces are busy, when and on what days?
 What services are being used or not?
 How are people moving around?
 How well does the reality of use correlate with how you thought your spaces are used?